lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 it MUST send a PKIMessage with the highest version supported by both it and the server.
-If a client does not know what version(s) the server supports, then it MUST send a PKIMessage using the highest version it supports with the following exception.
-Version cmp2021 SHOULD only be used if cmp2021 syntax is needed for the request being sent or for the expected response.
+If a client does not know what version(s) the server supports, then it MUST send a PKIMessage using the highest version it supports with the following exception: version cmp2021 SHOULD only be used if cmp2021 syntax is needed for the request being sent or for the expected response.

 Note: Using cmp2000 as the default pvno is done to avoid extra message exchanges